cps-org/cps/common-package-specification.rst

 Package Configurations
 ======================

 Configurations provide a mechanism for a package to provide multiple configurations from a single distribution.
 Such configurations might include separate debug and release libraries, builds with and without thread safety, and so forth.
-The possible configurations are determined by each individual package, and it is left to the consumer to decide when and how to select a non-default configuration.
+The possible configurations are determined by each individual package, and it is left to the consumer and build system to decide when and how to select a non-default configuration.

-The value of an attribute for a component may be determined in several ways:

-- If the consumer has specified a configuration of the package to be used, and if the component has the specified configuration, and if such :object:`configuration` has the requested attribute, then the attribute for the requested configuration is used.
-- If the package has a :attribute:`Default-Configuration`, and if the has the specified :attribute:`Default-Configuration`, and if such :object:`configuration` has the requested attribute, then the attribute for the :attribute:`Default-Configuration` is used.
-- If the :object:`component` directly has the requested attribute, that value is used.

-The attribute value is the first of the above for which the attribute exists.
-A value of :keyword:`null` satisfies the condition of having the attribute.
-If the attribute is not found, and is a required attribute, then the CPS is ill-formed.

-There are some important implications to this logic.
-First, a configuration-specific value of an attribute overrides the value directly on the :object:`component`, if any.
-Second, if a :attribute:`Default-Configuration` is specified, the :object:`component` may omit a required attribute as long as the :attribute:`Default-Configuration` exists for that component and provides a value for the attribute.
-Correspondingly, a package that does this therefore requires a :attribute:`Default-Configuration`.
+When a consumer consumes a component, the build system must determine the attribute values for that component by selecting which configuration of the component to use (if the component has multiple configurations).
+It is recommended that build systems select a configuration as follows:

+- For each package, the consumer shall have a mechanism for providing a list of preferred configurations.
+The first configuration in this list which matches an available configuration of the component shall be used.
+(If the build system supports multiple configurations, it is recommended that the consuming project may specify different values and/or order of this list depending on its own active configuration.)
+- If the build system supports multiple configurations, the build system may implement a mechanism to prefer a configuration which "matches" the consuming project's active configuration.
+- The package's `Configurations (Package)`_ shall be searched.
+The first configuration in this list which matches an available configuration of the component shall be used.

+The value of an attribute for a component is determined in one of two ways: If the selected :object:`configuration` of the :object:`component` has the attribute, that value is used.
+Otherwise, if the :object:`component` directly has the requested attribute, that value is used.
+This allows a configuration-specific attribute to override an attribute value that is not configuration-specific.
+If the attribute is required, and is not present on either the selected :object:`configuration`, or the non-configuration-specific attributes of the :object:`component`, then the CPS is ill-formed.
+Note that a value of :keyword:`null` satisfies the condition of having the attribute.
+A value of :keyword:`null` has the usual meaning where :keyword:`null` is an acceptable value for the attribute; otherwise, a value of :keyword:`null` shall be treated as the attribute being unset (and shall suppress falling back to the non-configuration-specific value).

+Configuration Merging
+'''''''''''''''''''''

+Some build systems may desire to output separate specifications per configuration.
+This is especially useful to permit piecemeal installation of individual configurations (for example, a "base" package with release libraries and common components, and an optional package with debug libraries).

+..
+TODO

 Package Searching
 =================